yang093/react-native-webrtc/Documentation/BuildingWebRTC.md

 Now the code is ready for building!

-Notice that since M79 chromium changed the branch naming scheme, for example M87 is WebRTC branch 4280.
+Notice that since M79 chromium changed the branch naming scheme, for example M87 is CustomWebRTC branch 4280.
 For a full list of branches, see: https://chromiumdash.appspot.com/branches

 ## Building